Fideltodayy/Fideltodayy/README.md

 - 👋 Hi, My name is Fidel.
-- 💻 I’m interested in projects to do with HTML,CSS,JAVASCRIPT.
-Generally,tech
+- 💻 I’m interested in projects to do with JAVASCRIPT,nodejs,.NET,Power platform.
 - 📚 I’m currently learning REACT
 - 👀 I’m looking to collaborate on the same fields
 - 📫 How to reach me|Twitter-@Fideltodayy| Whatsapp-@+254112741449